コンテンツにスキップ

 Start date: Saturday, February 10, 2018

-Ticket price: All seats reserved S seat: 3,000 yen A seat: 2,000 yen Youth (under 25 years old) are half price for each seat type *Preschoolers are not allowed to enter.
+Ticket price: All seats reserved S seats: 3,000 yen A seats: 2,000 yen Youth (25 years old and under) half price for each seat type *Preschool children not allowed

 Related articles